mafrarrix/devops-for-programmers-project-77/README.md

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/mafrarrix/devops-for-programmers-project-77/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/mafrarrix/devops-for-programmers-project-77/actions)

-In this project, we employ Terraform to provision infrastructure on DigitalOcean, including 2 droplets, 1 database, 1 load balancer, and 1 domain.
+In this project, we employ Terraform to provision infrastructure on Scaleway, including 2 droplets, 1 database, 1 load balancer, and 1 domain.
 Subsequently, we utilize Ansible to orchestrate the deployment of containerized applications.
 Specifically, we deploy Wiki.js as a Dockerized application and set up monitoring using Datadog.

 ## Requirements